brianglass/anastasis/files/mat-sun.md

 Gerontika.

-A convenient word used to indicate those parts of the office which are traditionally read by the Superior, or Elder (Greek *GerÃ´n*, or *Geronta*)*.* If the Superior is absent they are read by the senior monk present.
+A convenient word used to indicate those parts of the office which are traditionally read by the Superior, or Elder (Greek *Gerôn*, or *Geronta*)*.* If the Superior is absent they are read by the senior monk present.
 A visiting priest or important visitor is often asked to read them.
 At festal Matins they include the Six Psalms, Psalm 50 and the concluding Prayer of the First Hour. ****

 Ikos.